rehierl/abstract-properties/01-0-prologue/1-3-as-streams.md

 Note that the issue is not exactly to determine with which node a section does end, but rather having to **determine when no more nodes will be encountered** that count towards a given section.
-The difference is subtle but still critical!
+The difference is subtle but critical!

 Note that, since an implementation is required to perform operations when the scope of a section is entered, and when its scope is exited, a section can be said to be **associated with open/close- or enter/exit-events**.
-For obvious reasons, both of these enter- and its exit-events must be triggered for each existing section: (1) if the enter-event isn't triggered, then an implementation is will remain unaware that the section even exists, and (2) if the exit-event isn't triggered, then an implementation will continue to associate nodes with a section even when that section no longer counts as being open for associations.
+Both of these events must be triggered for each existing section: (1) if the enter-event isn't triggered, then an implementation is remain unaware that the section even exists, and (2) if the exit-event isn't triggered, then an implementation will continue to associate nodes with a section even if that section no longer counts as being open for associations.
 Because of that, clear definitions are required such that an implementation knows when to trigger the corresponding events.

 Note that the above states are **not required to be explicit**.
 For example, a set of section objects may be restricted to all those sections that still count as being open.
 In such a case, the "closed" state of a section could be implemented by simply removing a section object from "a set of open sections".
-Implemented as such, the closed state is then ambiguous since an implementation can then in general not distinguish between "unknown" and "closed" sections.
-This issue can however be resolved, if an implementation also maintains "a set of all (known) sections", regardless of which states they are in.
+Implemented as such, the closed state is then ambiguous since an implementation can then in general not distinguish between "unknown" and "closed".
+This issue can however be resolved, if an implementation also maintains "a set of known sections", regardless of which states they are in.

 Note that, since an implementation will in general **create a section object** as soon as the section's heading is reached, an implementation can be understood to associate each node in that section with its section object.
 With that in mind, a section object can be understood as **a node property**.
-Based on that, the section object can be understood to **emanate** from its heading (as a node property), and to be **passed on** to all of those nodes (one node after another) that are within the section's scope.
+Based on that, the section object can be understood to **emanate** from its heading (as a node property), and to be **passed on** to all the nodes (one node after another) that are within the section's scope.

 Note that, if implemented as described above, then a subsequent implementation